Dine your Way Around Palmerston North

 240 Broadway Avenue, Palmerston North

 Located on Broadway Avenue, Café LOCAL is a humming hotspot that is just that…local.
-Open six days a week, you can find the fine people of Palmerston North here enjoying breakfast, lunch and/or drinks.
+Open seven days a week, you can find the fine people of Palmerston North here enjoying breakfast, lunch and/or drinks.

 Libre